JackHeeley/App3Dev/SampleProgram/ReadMe.txt

     the program is interrupted). main.cpp demonstrates a work around by providing a signal handler.

+RAII_exclusive_access_lock.hpp
+    Provides an RAII object that prevents other software from interrupting the rip by using the optical drive when busy.
+The design releases exclusive access lock on all return paths.
+In the event of a signalled stop the system  (Windows) will take care of the unlocking by releasing the lock when the process terminates.

 ripper.hpp
     Assembles the various components provided in the "extended support library" which is an example of domain specific specific encapsulation (win32 kernel api's) in a dll.